Are you choosing to be single? Or is it something else?

 Here are some unconventional answers that lie within.

 When it comes to dating and relationships, it’s hard not to feel that you are a victim.
-After all, others can be cruel; you will get hurt, and no, it isn’t always your fault.
+After all, others can be cruel.
+You will get hurt, and no, it isn’t always your fault.
 But the reality is that we hold more power over our romantic destiny than we often think.
-To a great degree, we create the world we live in, although we are rarely conscious of this process.
+To a great degree, we create the world we live in.
+Despite this we are rarely conscious of this process.

 In fact, we can make a choice whether to see our fate through a victimised lens or choose to be goal-directed and take power over our lives.
 We benefit from focusing on what we can control and not what we can’t.
 We can become aware of the myriad of ways we influence the reactions we get from others, even the negative reactions.
 So, the question for the single person looking for love is: what are the internal challenges I need to face?

 Most people have been hurt in interpersonal relationships.
 With time and painful experiences, we all risk building up varying degrees of bitterness and becoming defensive.
 This process begins long before we start dating, in our childhoods, when hurtful interactions and dynamics lead us to put up walls or perceive the world through a filter that can negatively impact us as adults.

 These adaptations can cause us to become increasingly self-protective and closed off.
 In our adult relationships, we may resist being too vulnerable or write people off too easily.

 If, for example, you were raised by parents or carers who were negligent or cold, you may grow up feeling distrusting of affection.
 You may feel suspicious of people who show “too much” interest in you.
 Instead you seek out relationships that recreate dynamics from your past.